bjcoleman/katacoda-scenarios/git_immersion/7commit.md

 Any line starting with a `#` is a comment and will **NOT** be part of the commit message.

-On the first line, enter the comment: "Get name from user."
-Save the file and exit the editor.
+On the first line, enter the comment:

+`Get name from user.`{{copy}}

+To save the file, press control-x, and then hit `y` to save your changes.
+**DO NOT** change the name of the file (it will be something like `/root/hello/.git/COMMIT_EDITMS`).
+Just hit return.

+The output will indicate that 1 file was changed with 2 insertions and 3 deletions (your numbers may be slightly different if you had more of fewer blank lines in the file).

 ## Check the status